wael-mos/RT/README.md

   <img src="https://github.com/wael-mos/RT/blob/master/screens/window.png" width="640"/>
 </p>

-We can render different shapes (they are all available on the left except the Goursat).
+We can render different shapes (they are all available in the menu on the left except the Goursat).

 <p align="center">
   <img src="https://github.com/wael-mos/RT/blob/master/screens/objects.png" width="640"/>